The sequel to my 2019 novel, John J. McDermott & the 1971 U.S. Open, is finally for sale at Amazon.

 Thinking of a novel as leap of faith.

-A novel represents a leap of faith for a writer and I believe a writer simply wants to be asked what made him want to take the leap.
+I think every novel represents a leap of faith for a writer and I believe a writer simply wants to be asked what made him want to take the leap.

 Last week, my dear friend and fellow jazz-lover, Eric, told me about the movie, I Called Him Morgan.
 It’s a fascinating film about the short, brilliant life and tragic end of jazz trumpeter, Lee Morgan.
 It’s an amazing movie full of fantastic music, and interviews along with lovely black & white photographs.
 Many of the photos clearly showed the trumpets Morgan played at various stages in his career.
 I recognized a Conn 8B, a French Besson Brevete and what I’m almost positive was a lowly Olds Ambassador.
 My guess is that the Olds was the lone survivor during Morgan’s hard times when his more valuable instruments likely found their way into the local pawnshop.